Chart Color Schemes

 The employment environment in St Clair shows above-average strength when compared nationally

-According to AreaSearch's aggregation of statistical area data, 11,012 residents are employed, with an unemployment rate 1.4% lower than Greater Sydney's 4.2%.
-Workforce participation stands at 62.8%, compared to Greater Sydney's 60.0%.
-The leading employment industries among residents include health care & social assistance, construction, and retail trade.
-St Clair shows strong specialization in transport, postal & warehousing, with an employment share of 1.9 times the regional level.
+Workforce participation is similar to Greater Sydney's at 70.0%.
+Census responses indicate that 29.2% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries among residents include health care & social assistance, construction, and retail trade.
+The area shows strong specialization in transport, postal & warehousing, with an employment share 1.9 times the regional level.

-However, professional & technical services are under-represented, with only 4.3% of St Clair's workforce compared to Greater Sydney's 11.5%.
-The area appears to offer limited local employment opportunities, indicated by a lower count of Census working population versus resident population.
-In the 12-month period ending September 2025, labour force decreased by 3.9%, while employment declined by 3.5%, causing unemployment rate to fall by 0.5 percentage points.
-This contrasts with Greater Sydney, where employment rose by 2.1% and unemployment rose slightly.
-As of 25-November-25, NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to St Clair's employment mix indicates local employment should increase by 6.1% over five years and 12.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services are under-represented at 4.3% compared to Greater Sydney's 11.5%.
+Over a 12-month period ending September 2025, St Clair's labour force decreased by 3.9% and employment declined by 3.5%, causing the unemployment rate to fall by 0.5 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.1%, labour force grow by 2.4%, and unemployment increase by 0.2 percentage points during this period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that St Clair's employment should increase by 6.1% over five years and 12.7% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment